 Low interest rates mean investors will find good equity returns but mainly in the less liquid areas of the stock market, Jim McCaughan, chief executive officer of Principal Global Investors, said at FundForum.

-, he said the economic context should provide a good hunting ground for active managers in less liquid equities and that liquid large-caps were “not a good place for the active manager”.
+Speaking to Funds Europe, he said the economic context should provide a good hunting ground for active managers in less liquid equities and that liquid large-caps were “not a good place for the active manager”.

 Technology is behind the trend for lower rates, which McCaughan described as being “semi-permanent”, because in his view technology is having a deflationary impact, driving prices down and productivity up.